 This post may contain affiliate links.
 Read disclosure policy.

-Caprese bruschetta is made with a thick slice of french bread that has been lightly toasted with a bit of olive oil, until beautifully crisp.
-It is then topped with a Caprese salad topping of juicy ripe tomatoes, fresh basil, and soft mozzarella that has been tossed in a balsamic dressing.
-You could even finish it with a drizzle of balsamic glaze to really put it over the top!
+Caprese bruschetta is made with lightly toasted French bread slices that are toasted with a bit of olive oil then topped with a Caprese salad topping of juicy ripe tomatoes, fresh basil, and soft mozzarella tossed in a balsamic dressing.

 Best Bread to Use